glycerine/rbook/README.md

    x11vnc server.
 Rbook should start them if they are not already running.

+[x] Ctrl-c will interrupt R code.
+(The interrupt happens as soon as R interpreted code gets to run.
+If C or Fortran code is running without callback, we have to wait for them finish.)

 [ ] authentiation: deferred.
 None at the moment.

 The login.go contains a simple cookie based login example